-...The phrase buren 不仁 ('inhuman') actually has two different meanings, which should be distinguished.
+...The phrase buren $\pi \subset$ ('inhuman') actually has two different meanings, which should be distinguished.
 The first meaning is as in the Analects statement, 'How inhuman Yu is!,' or in the Mencius passage, 'A ruler who is inhuman does violence to his people.'
 It refers to a cold-hearted attitude or vicious action.
 The second is as in the Yellow Emperor's Medical Classic on the Origins of Disease: 'the illness is neither painful nor buren ('unfelt'),' and the statement in A Comprehensive Rhyme Dictionary that 'to be unaware is to be buren.'
-The first meaning describes cruelty, while the second describes insentience.
-Laozi's statement that 'Heaven and earth are inhuman' utilizes the second meaning.
+The first meaning describes cruelty, while the second meaning.
 When an empty boat collides with something or a tile falling from a roof hits someone, even if it knocks a person on the head and injures him, the event is random and not purposeful.